emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-receipts.md

       "myCallback", // the method to call after the previous cross contract call finishes {},
-      5_000_000_000_000, // gas to attach to the callback u128.Zero // yocto Axion to attach to the callback )
+      5_000_000_000_000, // gas to attach to the callback u128.Zero // yocto Fermi to attach to the callback )
     .returnAsResult(); // return the result of myCallback }